russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 1/Day 14.md

 ### Thread 1, Day 14 - Thursday, November 17, 2022

-> [!NOTE]
-> This post is provided in advance, so that if you choose to, you can work ahead as we wrap up the current module of study in this course.

 #### Agenda
 1. [Rubber Duck Debugging](https://rubberduckdebugging.com)
 	- Programming can be hard, both for beginners and experienced software developers.